Implementing Monte Carlo Tests with P-value Buckets: Computational effort

 In order to screen hypotheses, we aim to group them by the order of magnitude of their p-values.
 For this we employ the overlapping buckets

 which group the p-values in buckets spanning two orders of magnitude each (and $\left[0,10^{-7}\right]$).

+We apply our algorithm $A({\cal J}^s,C_\text{S})$ of Section~\ref{section_general_algorithm} to ${\cal J}^s$ using confidence sequences computed with the Simctest approach (Section~\ref{sec:simctest}) and parameter $\epsilon=10^{-3}$.
+To speed up the Monte Carlo sampling, we sample in batches of geometrically increasing size $\lfloor a^i b \rfloor$ in each iteration $i \in \N$, where $b=10$ and $a=1.1$.
+Likewise, both the stopping boundaries and the stopping condition (hitting of either boundary) in Simctest are updated and checked in batches of the same size.

 We now report the results from a single run of this setup.
-Our algorithm draws $N=3.2 \cdot 10^5$ samples per hypothesis.
+Our algorithm draws $N=3.2 \times 10^5$ samples per hypothesis.
 Of the $10^4$ hypotheses, $28$ are correctly allocated to the two lowest buckets.
 As expected, the p-values from the null are all allocated to larger buckets (covering values from $10^{-4}$ onwards).

 An alternative approach would be to draw an equal number of $N$ samples per hypothesis and to compute a p-value using a pseudo-count \citep{davison1997bootstrap}.
-Due to this pseudo-count, this na\"ive approach is incapable of observing p-values below $N^{-1} = 3.125 \cdot 10^{-6}$, and in particular incapable of observing any p-values in the lower bucket.
+Due to this pseudo-count, this na\"ive approach is incapable of observing p-values below $(N+1)^{-1} = 3.125 \times 10^{-6}$ (see also \cite{GandyHahn2017}), and in particular incapable of observing any p-values in the two lowest buckets.